Television in Hong Kong

-Television in Hong Kong is primarily in Cantonese and English.
-It is delivered through analogue and digital terrestrial, cable, IPTV, and the Internet.
+Television in Hong Kong is primarily delivered in Cantonese and English through analogue and digital terrestrial, cable, IPTV, and the Internet.
 Satellite TV is not common, although many housing estates have dishes and re-distribute a limited number of free channels through coaxial cables.
-The dominant broadcaster is TVB, ViuTV and HOY TV.
+The dominant broadcasters are TVB, ViuTV and i-Cable HOY.

 History

 Hong Kong's television history began with the launch of Rediffusion Television (RTV) on 29 May 1957 (later renamed as Asia Television (ATV)).
-RTV started off as a cable subscription service but became a free-to-air broadcaster in 1973, with Cantonese and English channels.
-In April 2016, the Executive Council decided not to renew ATV's broadcast licence and its channels closed.
+RTV started off as a cable subscription service but became a free-to-air broadcaster in 1973, with both Cantonese and English channels.
+In April 2016, the Executive Council decided not to renew ATV's broadcast licence and subsequently its channels closed.

 Television Broadcasts Limited (TVB) was the territory's first free-to-air commercial station (launching in 1967) and remains the predominant TV broadcaster today with multiple Cantonese channels and one English channel, on analogue and digital.

 A short-lived network, known as Commercial Television, opened in 1975 and operated for about three years until its bankruptcy (see 1970s in Hong Kong).

-Government-owned Radio Television Hong Kong (RTHK) (a radio broadcaster from 1949) starting making TV programmes in 1976—to be aired on TVB and ATV and later on HKCTV and Now TV.
+The government-owned Radio Television Hong Kong (RTHK) (a radio broadcaster from 1949) starting making TV programmes in 1976—to be aired on TVB and ATV and later on HKCTV and Now TV.
 In 2016, RTHK took over the analogue frequency of ATV and now also has its own digital channels.

 HKTVE, commonly known as ViuTV started broadcasting in 2016, digital-only, with a Cantonese channel and an English channel.

 In May 2017, Fantastic Television started digital free-to-air broadcasting, but after a year they moved their content to HKCTV.

 There was also an Internet television and VOD channel called Hong Kong Technology Venture (HKTV, owned by the City Telecom, which was renamed as the same name in 2013) which was launched in 2014 and can be viewed on smart TVs, set-top boxes, personal computers, smartphones, and tablet computers, then closed in 2018.
 And ATV was revived as the OTT platform in 2017 and is still running today.